deadlyvipers/dojo_rules/introduction.md

-This is an introduction for me, Mattias
+This is an introduction for me, Mattias.

+I realy like the JavaScript and HTML & CSS path on Code School